 If you’ve had your fill of genre mainstays, it can be hard to find others to scratch the itch, but we’ve got your itchy back, like a giant back-scratcher made of words.
 So, choose your classes, your loadouts, your flavour of horde, and, for goodness sake, do your best to keep your medic alive.
-Here’s our picks for the very best games like Left 4 Dead and Payday 2 on PC.
+Here’s our picks for the very best games like Left 4 Dead on PC.

 Deep Rock Galactic